tintinweb/electron-inject/README.md

 # 💉 electron-inject

-You find yourself locked out of closed source electron applications with no easy way to enable developer tools? *electron-inject* to the rescue 👲
+You find yourself locked out of closed source electron applications with no easy way to enable developer tools? ↷ *electron-inject* is here to help 👲

 *electron-inject* is an application wrapper that utilizes the remote debug console to inject javascript code into electron based applications.
-For example, this can be pretty handy to enable otherwise unavailable features like the built-in developer tools.
+For example, this can be pretty handy to enable otherwise unavailable features like the built-in developer console.

 ![slack](https://cloud.githubusercontent.com/assets/2865694/24376228/70b2c2b0-133b-11e7-893c-c7a0ad262343.gif)